yurigushiken/yurigushiken.github.io/_posts/2023-12-20-(essay)-For-the-Best-Experience,-Treat-Me-Like-a-Human!.md

 ---
 layout: post
-title: "Final Paper – MSTU-4133: Computers and Cognition"
+title: "(essay) For the Best Experience, Treat Me Like a Human!"
 date: 2023-12-20 00:00:00 -0400
 categories: education cognition AI
 ---

-**Final Paper – MSTU-4133: Computers and Cognition**

-Posted on December 20, 2023

-**For the Best Experience, Treat Me Like a Human!**

-Yuri Gushiken | mkg2145@tc.columbia.edu

-Teachers College, Columbia University

-MSTU-4133: Cognition and Computers

-Dr. Rachel Um

-20 December 2023

 ---